 7) CRiSP travel time parameters are based on historical conditions.
 A strong deviation from the migratory behavior of their predecessors means that these migrants will not be modeled as accurately.
-This is a fundamental problem with the modeling effort and can only be remedied with recalibration during the season.
-Once the fish have entered the system, the model is mostly able to track their movements but the errors are propagated downstream as is noted by the consistency of the MAD between the Little Goose and McNary sites.
-The major exceptions (SALRSF and CATHEC) are likely due to high mortality (or at least the low detections) that these fish experience before arriving at McNary.
+Once the fish have entered the system, the model is mostly able to track their movements but the errors are propagated downstream.

 8) Some errors are a fundamental result of using a model and relying on parameters to describe basic relationships.
 The two main functions of CRiSP in this application are to move fish downstream and to keep track of survival and passage routes of fish.
 The primary model inputs are forecasts of flow and spill fractions.
-Flow is an important input because it partially determines the downstream migration rate of the fish.
-Behavior-dependent migration rate parameters and confidence intervals about estimates of arrival distributions are based on only a few years of data.
-The downstream passage distributions are based on modeled numbers of fish passing the PIT tag detectors.
+Flow is an important input because it influences the downstream migration rate of the fish.
+Behavior-dependent migration rate parameters are based on data and the downstream passage distributions are based on modeled numbers of fish passing the PIT tag detectors.
 Diversion of migrating fish into sampling systems that detect PIT-tagged fish depends upon the efficiency of spillways and fish diversion screens.
 The accuracy of CRiSP also depends upon our correctly estimating the values of these parameters.
+In recent years, we have had to rely more and more on forecast data of flow and spill.
+In 2000, these files were updated monthly which means that as much as 30 days out from a forecast, we are using predictions instead of observed data.
+Some of the sudden jumps and changes in the MAD profiles can be attributed to this problem.
+Table 5 shows the number of flow/spill archive files used during each year since 1996.